.

 BUILDING TRUST

-Building trust with the community is fundamental to effective policing.
-Sound conduct by police improves community interactions, enhances communication, and promotes shared responsibility for addressing crime and disorder.
+Building trust with the community is fundamental to safe and effective policing.
+Having positive community interactions improves officer and community safety, and promotes shared responsibility for addressing crime and disorder.

 Risk Management in Law Enforcement: Discussions on Identifying and Mitigating Risk for Officers, Departments, and the Public